Jpark27614/Engineering_4_Notebook/README.md

 ### Reflection

 This assignment was simple and informative for using Pico and the terminal.
-I learned that to run in Pico you have to click on the code then save (CTR s) and to run you click (CTR d), I was a little confused because I was pressing F5 to run it and it directed my to the circuit python terminal instead of the pico one.
+I learned that to run in Pico you have to click on the code then save (CTR s) and to run you click (CTR d), I was a little confused because I was pressing F5 to run it and it directed me to the circuit python terminal instead of the pico one.
 1 piece of code I learned was the range line (for x in range(0,0,0):) I used this line to set the constraints for the countdown (1-10).
-So for the first blank, you put in the number  you want to start with like 10, for the second blank you want to put in the number 1 less than the one you want it to stop at, so if I wanted to stop it at 1 I would put 0.
+So for the first blank, you put in the number  you want to start with like 10, for the second blank you want to put in the number 1 less than the one you want it to stop at, so if I wanted to stop it at 1 I would put 0 so it would look like for x in range(10,0,-1):.
 Finally, for the last one, it is the number from which you want to count up or down so I wanted to count by 1 so I had to put -1 and if you don't put anything in the blank it will count up from 1.
 Overall this assignment wasn't too difficult and has a good explanation of what the range command did.

 ## Launchpad_Part_2_(LED)